 The proposed regimen was also demonstrated to be safe (risk of having Ctrough ≥80 mg/L of <0.5%).
-Being both effective, convenient, and safe makes it an ideal dosing to be used in clinical practice in intensive care units worldwide to treat patients infected with Candida species of MIC ≤2 mg/L. However, with “susceptible, increased exposure” species (MIC of 4 mg/L), our recommended regimen demonstrated poor target attainment, indicating the necessity of a much higher dose.
-This raises concerns regarding safety.
+Being both effective, convenient, and safe makes it an ideal dosing to be used in clinical practice in intensive care units worldwide to treat patients infected with Candida species of MIC ≤2 mg/L. However, with “susceptible, increased exposure” non–Candia glabrata species (MIC of 4 mg/L), our recommended regimen demonstrated poor target attainment, indicating the necessity of a much higher dose.
+The same is true for C.glabrata species with MICs up to 16 mg/L. This raises concerns regarding safety.